IainMF/Mens_Rights_NZ/Discrimination/discrimination.md

 There are five important points here, one, discrimination includes both act and omissions, two, discrimination can occur even if there is no intent to discriminate, and , three, discrimination includes unequal recognition of rights, four, discrimination against men must be addressed immediately, five, discrimination includes incitement to discriminate.

 ### Acts and omissions
-One, discrimination can be an *act* or an *omission*.
-For example, discrimination can occur when someone acts in a way that impairs men’s enjoyment of their rights, and it can occur when someone *fails to act* to protect men’s rights when such an act is required.
+Discrimination can be an *act* or an *omission*.[^ICESCR General Comment 20, paragraph 14 ]  For example, discrimination can occur when someone acts in a way that impairs men’s enjoyment of their rights, and it can occur when someone *fails to act* to protect men’s rights when such an act is required.
 For example, the Human Rights Committee says States are required to ensure men and women have equal rights in marriage, so failing to ensure men have equal rights with women is an omission that amounts to discrimination.

-> Covenant rights can be violated through the **direct action or omission** by States parties, including through their institutions or agencies at the national and local levels.
-ICESCR General Comment 20, paragraph 14 _Emphasis added_

 > ...States parties shall take appropriate steps to ensure equality of rights as well as responsibilities of spouses as to marriage, during marriage and at its dissolution.
 Such steps may take the form of legislative, administrative or other measures, but **it is a positive duty of States parties to make certain that spouses have equal rights** as required by the Covenant.[^3] *Emphasis added*

 ### Intent and effect
-Two, intent is not required for something to be discrimination.
+Intent is not required for something to be discrimination.
 If an act, or omission, *has the effect* of impairing men’s rights, then that can be discrimination, even if there was no intent to impair men’s rights.

-For example, the gender analysis for a cabinet paper says that it does not *intend* to negate men's experiences of violence.
+For example, this gender analysis for a cabinet paper says it does not *intend* to negate men's experiences of violence.
 Unfortunately, research shows that the *effect* of seeing family and sexual violence as being driven by 'gender inequities' is that male victims are discriminated against in violence prevention measures and find it difficult to get support.

-> “Family violence and sexual violence are driven by gender inequities in society, and they are predominately perpetrated by men against women and children. **Recognising the gendered patterns of violence is not intended to negate the experiences of male victims**.
-The kinds of violence that men and women use, when and how they use violence, and the harm it causes are different.
-We need to acknowledge the gendered patterns of violence in order to develop different and tailored responses, so that we can effectively prevent this violence and reduce the harm that it causes.” *Emphasis added*
+> “Family violence and sexual violence are driven by gender inequities in society, and they are predominately perpetrated by men against women and children. **Recognising the gendered patterns of violence is not intended to negate the experiences of male victims**. ” *Emphasis added*

 > Ministry of Justice (2018) Leadership of Government’s collective efforts to reduce family violence and sexual violence

 ### Equal recognition of rights
-Three, discrimination includes impairing the recognition of men’s rights on equal footing with women’s rights.
+Discrimination includes nullifying or impairing the recognition of men’s rights on equal footing with women’s rights.
 Men and women have the same human rights, and treating men’s rights as less important (or more important) than women’s rights is discrimination.

+For example, Article 3 of the ICCPR requires New Zealand to ensure equal rights for women and men.
+However, when reporting on Article 3 to the United Nations, New Zealand's reports have only included women's rights.[^footnote here] Men rights were not included.
+This failure to recognise men's rights on an equal footing with women is discrimination.

 ### Immediate obligation
 Discrimination must be addressed immediately, there is no excuse to violate men's right to be free from discrimination.